 Dynamic bond funds are highly liquid investment options as investors can redeem their units within 2 working days after placing a redemption request with the asset management company (AMC).
 Furthermore, fund houses do not charge any exit load upon redemption.

 The tax implications concerning dynamic bond funds are similar to any other type of debt mutual fund.
-If investors opt out of the scheme within 3 years from the date of purchase, the returns are termed as short term capital gains (STCG).
+If investors opt out of the scheme within 3 years from the date of purchase, the returns are termed Short-Term Capital Gains (STCG).
 These gains are taxed according to the income tax bracket of the investor.

 Here are certain aspects that you must keep in mind before allocating your savings to a dynamic bond fund: